 By the mid-18th century, though, the oyster population in many parts of the world had begun to show the effects of such unbridled enjoyment.
 The French government deployed the navy to protect their endangered oyster beds.
 Although the oyster was still known as nourishment for the poor in England as late as the Victorian era, by the turn of the century, this perception had changed.
 Everywhere, oysters became scarce where once they were plentiful.
 Oyster gatherers learned oyster farming in order to continue their livelihoods, and, although this saved oysters from disappearing, it marked the end of their widespread availability as economical food.
 When M.F.K.
 Fisher was writing in the 1940s, it was still common to buy raw oysters by the dozen, but today they are often sold by the piece — to a public as eager and adoring as ever.

 Raw oysters were once considered to be particularly good for invalids, and with good reason, it turns out.
-They are high in Omega-3 fatty acid as well as taurin, two of today’s health buzzwords.
-And in 1956, the British government released a report in which their nutritional value is compared to — and exceeds — that of milk.
-Oysters contain more proteins and carbohydrates than milk, essential minerals and vitamins, but almost none of the fat for which milk is famous.
-Gulping down a dozen oysters will set the dieter back fewer than 100 calories, on average
+Oysters contain high levels of the fatty acid Omega-3, as well as taurin, two of today’s health buzzwords.
+In 1956, the British government published a report in which their nutritional value was compared to that of milk.
+Oysters do contain more proteins and carbohydrates and essential vitamins and minerals than milk, but almost none of the fat.
+Gulping down a dozen oysters will set the dieter back fewer than 100 calories, on average.

 Oysters on the Web: